Bruno Labbadia

-Personal life
+Early life

-Labbadia is of Italian ancestry.
-His family roots go back to Lenola, a town in the Lazio region.
-Labbadia's Italian parents moved to Germany as Gastarbeiter and settled in Schneppenhausen near Darmstadt in Hesse.
-Together with eight siblings, he and his family had lived on a farm for rent before moving to Weiterstadt when he was ten years old.
+Labbadia was born in Darmstadt, West Germany, to Italian parents.
+His family roots trace back to Lenola, a town in the Lazio region of Italy.
+Labbadia's parents moved to Germany as Gastarbeiter (guest workers) and settled in Schneppenhausen, near Darmstadt in the state of Hesse.
+He grew up in a football-loving household alongside his eight siblings.
+Initially, the family lived on a rented farm before relocating to Weiterstadt when Labbadia was ten years old.